Zhang Qinqiu

 Zhang Qinqiu (张琴秋; November 15, 1904 – April 22, 1968) was a Chinese Communist revolutionary, military commander, and politician.
-She was one of the first female members of the Communist Party of China, and one of the 28 Bolsheviks trained in Moscow.
+She was one of the first female members of the Chinese Communist Party, and one of the 28 Bolsheviks trained in Moscow.
 A high-ranking commander of the Fourth Front Army of the Chinese Red Army during the Long March, she is often considered the only woman general of the Red Army.
 After the founding of the People's Republic of China, she served as Deputy Minister of Textile Industry.
 She was persecuted during the Cultural Revolution and committed suicide in 1968.

 Early life and education

 On 15 November 1904, Zhang Qinqiu was born to an affluent family in Shimen, Tongxiang, Zhejiang Province.
 She entered Hangzhou Girls Normal School (now Hangzhou No. 14 High School) in 1920, before going to Shanghai for further education.
-In Shanghai she met the famous novelist Mao Dun (Shen Yanbing), who was married to Zhang's elementary school classmate Kong Dezhi, and his younger brother Shen Zemin, one of the earliest members of the Communist Party of China (CPC).
+In Shanghai she met the famous novelist Mao Dun (Shen Yanbing), who was married to Zhang's elementary school classmate Kong Dezhi, and his younger brother Shen Zemin, one of the earliest members of the Chinese Communist Party (CCP).

 In 1924, Zhang entered the sociology department of the left-wing Shanghai University, where Shen Zemin was an instructor and the early Communist leader Qu Qiubai was the department head.
-Zhang joined the CPC in November 1924, becoming one of the first female CPC members.
+Zhang joined the CCP in November 1924, becoming one of the first female CCP members.
 She married Shen Zemin a year later.
 Under the leadership of Xiang Jingyu, Zhang and other women students established a night school for women workers in Shanghai, and organized a strike of silk workers in 1924.
-She also recruited some of the workers into the CPC.
+She also recruited some of the workers into the CCP.

-In November 1925, the CPC sent more than 100 party members, including Zhang Qinqiu, to study at Moscow Sun Yat-sen University in the Soviet Union.
+In November 1925, the CCP sent more than 100 party members, including Zhang Qinqiu, to study at Moscow Sun Yat-sen University in the Soviet Union.
 Shen Zemin joined her soon afterwards.
 In May 1926, she gave birth to a daughter named Zhang Maya (张玛娅).
-In Moscow, Zhang and Shen became members of the 28 Bolsheviks, which included future CPC leaders Wang Ming, Bo Gu, Zhang Wentian, and Yang Shangkun.
-She became proficient in Russian after two years of study, and worked as an interpreter for the CPC.
+In Moscow, Zhang and Shen became members of the 28 Bolsheviks, which included future CCP leaders Wang Ming, Bo Gu, Zhang Wentian, and Yang Shangkun.
+She became proficient in Russian after two years of study, and worked as an interpreter for the CCP.
 She also worked in textile mills to learn production and management methods.